 As the basis for the brake system, the Audi e-tron uses the brake system from the Audi Q7.

 The wheel brakes are actuated hydraulically, the reinforcement is actuated electrically, and the activation is actuated electronically.

-The electrohydraulic brake system is activated when the driver depresses the left-hand pedal so hard that the deceleration exceeds 0.3 g; otherwise, the Audi e-tron decelerates through recuperation via the two electric motors.
-The brake control system build up brake pressure for the wheel brakes with great precision and roughly twice as fast as a conventional system.
+Otherwise, the Audi e-tron decelerates through recuperation via the two electric motors.
+The brake control system builds up brake pressure for the wheel brakes with great precision and is roughly twice as fast as a conventional brake system.

 The video below shows how the system works.